HellraiserCW/nodejs2024Q1-service/README.md

 ### Testing

-After application running open new terminal and enter:
+After application is running open new terminal and enter:

 To run all tests without authorization